Harvey Weinstein doesn't think he can get a fair trial in Manhattan - 41NBC News | WMGT-DT

 Judd said she refused and walked out.
 In April 2018, she filed a lawsuit claiming that Weinstein sabotaged her career after she rejected his sexual advances.

-In January, a judge threw out part of Judd’s sexual harassment and defamation lawsuit.
-U.S. District Judge Philip Gutierrez first threw out the sexual harassment part of the suit in September, finding that the actress and Weinstein didn’t have a specific kind of professional relationship that allowed such claims under California law.
+In January, U.S. District Judge Philip Gutierrez threw out the sexual harassment part of Judd’s suit, finding that the actress and Weinstein didn’t have a specific kind of professional relationship that allowed such claims under California law.
+But the judge allowed Judd to pursue her defamation claim that Weinstein tried to ruin her career.

 In May, Weinstein accusers tentatively agreed to a $44 million settlement to resolve more than a dozen civil lawsuits against him.
 Judd tweeted at the time that she was “not a party of any settlement” and intended to take Weinstein to trial.